erksch/react-smart-payment-buttons/README.md

 ## Usage

-This package provides the `<SmartPaymentButtons />` component which renders the buttons with the given configuration.
-For the buttons to load, you PayPal JavaScript SDK needs to be globally available.
+For the buttons to load, the PayPal JavaScript SDK needs to be globally available.

 You can achieve this in two ways: